 With local care

-Wheelchairs need to be fitted to individual users, and wheelchair users need continued, lifelong help from medical professionals and technicians.
+Wheelchairs also need to be fitted to individual users, and wheelchair users need continued, lifelong help from medical professionals and technicians.
 This help is especially important for growing children.

 Where HOPE is shared